Kernix13/vision-grid-express/README.md

 - Allow user to uncheck showing any saved image in the lightbox slider
 - Use `srcset` for DOM images on different devices for performance reasons
 - Allow the user to have more than one board
+- Get the image slider to go full-screen
 - Dark/Light mode option
 - Add a quote generator API that pairs an inspirational quote with each image
 - Add a music API for motivational music during lightbox slideshow